A Moving Target Defense for Securing Cyber-Physical Systems: Introduction

-Finally, we note that even in the presence of time-varying dynamics, the attacker still has some opportunity to learn useful information about the model which can be applied to an attack.
+Thirdly, we note that even in the presence of time-varying dynamics, the attacker still has some opportunity to learn useful information about the model which can be applied to an attack.
 To limit this information, we introduce random nonlinearities in the sensor measurements which are amplified when the system state is perturbed and consequently conceal information about the system from the adversary when the plant is under attack.
 We provide a limit analysis to demonstrate the effectiveness of this approach as well as optimization problems to design the coefficient matrix associated with the nonlinearity.
 Lastly, we provide mechanisms to analyze attack detectability by investigating expected lower bounds on the detection statistic for each moving target defense.

 An overarching goal of this article is to present the moving target as a general technique, which can be realized to counter a variety of attackers or molded to fit a variety of architectures.
 In order to illustrate this, previous results on the hybrid moving target defense \cite{weerakkody2016moving} and the extended moving target defense \cite{movingtarget,acc2017griffioen} are repeated in this article.
-The main contributions relative to our previous work in \cite{movingtarget}, \cite{weerakkody2016moving}, and \cite{acc2017griffioen} are as follows: \begin{enumerate} \item An extension of the work in \cite{acc2017griffioen} to account for a time-varying covariance that generates the distribution of the auxiliary actuators. \item The introduction, analysis, and design of random nonlinearities in the sensor measurements that conceal information about the time-varying dynamics from the adversary when the plant is under attack. \item The presentation and validation of a simpler and more accurate method for computing expected lower bounds on the detection statistic. \item The organized presentation of three different moving target techniques differentiated by their differing architectures and the attack models they wish to thwart. \end{enumerate}
+The main contributions relative to our previous work in \cite{movingtarget}, \cite{weerakkody2016moving}, and \cite{acc2017griffioen} are as follows: \begin{enumerate} \item An extension of the work in \cite{acc2017griffioen} to account for a time-varying covariance that generates the distribution of the auxiliary actuators. (section IV-A) \item The introduction, analysis, and design of random nonlinearities in the sensor measurements that conceal information about the time-varying dynamics from the adversary when the plant is under attack. (section V, VII-A) \item The presentation and validation of a simpler and more accurate method for computing expected lower bounds on the detection statistic than that given in \cite{movingtarget}. (section VI, VII-B) \item The organized presentation of three different moving target techniques differentiated by their differing architectures and the attack models they wish to thwart. \end{enumerate}

 The rest of the article is summarized below.
 In section II, we introduce the system and attack models along with the moving target defense.
 In section III, we consider the design of a hybrid moving target defense, placing a special focus on attack identification.
 Next, in section IV, we investigate the design of an extended moving target defense for attack detection.
 Later, in section V, we pursue the design of a nonlinear moving target defense to limit an attacker's ability to identify the system model.
 In section VI, we propose statistical bounds to analyze the performance of the moving target defense.
 Lastly, section VII includes simulation results and section VIII concludes the article.